Run an AI Codeless test

 Note: If multiple browsers are open, AI Codeless Testing may run the test on any one of them.

 - To exclude an environment for the current run, clear its check box in the ENVIRONMENTS tab.

-- Click the RUN button.
+- Click the RUN button in the Editor.
 The test runs on all of the environments you selected, one by one.
 A spinner indicates the environment is currently in use.

 Click STOP to end the run session, or PAUSE to stop it temporarily.